Niebla: an open-source code for modeling the extragalactic background light

 \section{Conclusions and outlook}

-In this work we present \textsc{niebla}, an open source \textsc{Python} library to designed to calculate the EBL.
-We follow a forward folding approach, characterizing the sources that contribute to the EBL intensity and evolving their luminosities through cosmic time.
+In this work we present \textsc{niebla}, an open source \textsc{Python} library designed to calculate the EBL.
+We follow a phenomenological approach, characterizing the sources that contribute to the EBL intensity and evolving their luminosities through cosmic time.
 The code already provides various parametrizations and templates to simulate the typical sources contributing to the EBL intensity, and also can incorporate custom inputs.

-We present the results of modelling and fitting the EBL to observational data using three different dust reemission techniques.
+We present the results of modeling and fitting the EBL to observational data using three different dust reemission techniques.
 Two of them are based on synthetic templates, and the last one on black-body reemission.
 Using either the \textit{Chary} templates or the black bodies yields the best fit, indicated by their reduced $\chi^2$ values.
 The fitting results are primarily driven by the emissivity data in the optical regime.

 Our EBL models can be compared to established benchmark EBL models from the literature, such as those presented by \citet{finke_modeling_2022}, \citet{saldana-lopez_observational_2021}, and \citet{2017A&A...603A..34F}.
 In the optical regime, there is consistency in spectral shapes among all models.
 Differences become more pronounced in the infrared regime, primarily due to the different dust reemission methodologies and the reduced number of measurements in this regime.
 A more detailed comparison is given in Appendix~\ref{appendix:EBL_figure}.